interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

 ### Available Tools and Methods:

-We can put together some solution using the following tools:
+We can put together some solution using some of the following:

 - **webNavigation API**: It can be used in the backgroundScript to obtain details about frames, including their parent frames and frame IDs.
 Useful methods include webNavigation.getAllFrames() to get a list of frames in a tab, and webNavigation.getFrame() to get details about a specific frame in a tab.
+- **chrome.runtime.sendMessage()**: This method allows content scripts to send messages to the background script.
+- **chrome.tabs.sendMessage()**: This method can be used to send messages from the background script to a specific content script running in a frame identified by a tabId and frameId (or all frames).
-- **window.parent**: This property in the initiatorContentScript can be used to reference the parent window (the window containing the iframe).
+- **chrome.runtime.onMessage**: This event can be used to listen for messages sent between components.
 - **window.postMessage()**: This method can be used to send messages between windows (or iframes) in a secure way.
 It can be used to communicate between the initiatorContentScript and the parentContentScript.
+- **iframe.contentWindow**: This property of an `<iframe>` element provides access to the Window object of the document inside the iframe and can be used to send messages between the parent and child documents using the postMessage() method.
+- **window.parent**: This property in the initiatorContentScript can be used to reference the parent window (the window containing the iframe).
 - **event.source**: When handling a message event, this property can be used to get the Window object of the message sender.
 It can be used in the parentContentScript to compare the source of the message with the contentWindow property of each iframe.
-- **chrome.runtime.sendMessage()**: This method allows content scripts to send messages to the background script.
-- **chrome.runtime.onMessage**: This event can be used to listen for messages sent by content scripts in the background script.
-- **chrome.tabs.sendMessage()**: This method can be used to send messages from the background script to a specific content script running in a frame identified by a tabId and frameId.
-- **contentWindow**: This property of an `<iframe>` element provides access to the Window object of the document inside the iframe and can be used to send messages between the parent and child documents using the postMessage() method.

 ### Security Concerns: